Follow these steps to run a compliant delivery service in California with Point of Sale software solution Meadow

 Key Requirements for Cannabis Delivery in California

-Operating a cannabis delivery service in California requires meeting several critical requirements, including securing the appropriate state and local licenses, maintaining proper insurance, adhering to Metrc tracking protocols, and following stringent security measures.
+Operating a cannabis delivery service in California requires meeting several critical requirements: securing the appropriate state and local licenses, maintaining proper insurance, adhering to Metrc tracking protocols, and following stringent security measures.
 These foundational steps ensure your business remains compliant while providing a reliable and efficient delivery experience for customers.

 Cannabis Delivery Licensing in California